srozen/sr_udp_protocol/README.md

 ## Testing Suite

-This project will use [CMocka](https://cmocka.org) as a testing suite, enabling us to mock objects and write elegant and useful tests on the program.
+This project will use [Criterion](https://github.com/Snaipe/Criterion) as a testing suite, enabling us to mock objects and write elegant and useful tests on the program.

-Please install CMocka in order to run tests.
-CMocka's lib is included like any other C library.
+Please install Criterion in order to run tests.
+Criterion's lib is included like any other C library.